Southwest Zone

 The 2025 daily general marine fish bag limit is 3 fish plus 2 lingcod with no retention of yelloweye or quillback rockfish.
 There is a one fish daily sub-bag limit for canary rockfish as part of the general marine bag limit.
 Anglers are allowed to harvest cabezon with a 1 fish daily sub-bag limit as part of the general marine bag limit.

-Striped surfperch can be caught around the jetties and red-tail surfperch are being caught along the ocean beaches like Horsefall Beach.
+With caution to choose a day when surf is minimal it is possible that a few striped surfperch may be caught around the jetties with a few red-tail surfperch being available along the ocean beaches like Horsefall Beach.
 Anglers have the best success fishing with sand shrimp near the bottom.
+Last updated 01/07/26

 STARTING IMMEDIATELY THERE MAY BE A TEMPORARY DOCK MOORED TO THE CHANDLER BRIDGE TO ALLOW FOR BRIDGE MAINTENANCE.
 BOATERS IN THIS REACH OF RIVER NEED TO BE AWARE OF THIS BOATING RISK.